python-botogram/botogram/docs/api/bot.rst

       :param bool hidden: If the command should be hidden from ``/help``
       :param int order: The order in which the commands are shown in ``/help``

+      .. versionchanged:: 0.7

+         Added the support for optional arguments.

       .. versionchanged:: 0.4

          Added the ``order`` argument.